OpenRA/OpenRA-Resources/INSTALL.md

  * Create new user for web site in your unix system
  * Django web server user must have .openra directory in it's home and have owner rights to it (for OpenRA.Utility)
  * Directory with compiled OpenRA tools must have write permissions for Django web server user
- * Make sure Django web server user can write to '/tmp/'
+ * Make sure Django web server user can write into '/tmp/'
  * This repository root is actually a Django Site with additional Apps

 ### Edit Django settings.py (systemTool/settings.py)